 House-sitting agencies and websites

-Mind My House: Accessible international site linking homeowners and potential sitters
+Mind My House: accessible international website with a community feel that links homeowners and potential sitters.

-Nomador: Pet-sitting community site, with emphasis on free house-sits
+Nomador: international pet-sitting community site, with an emphasis on free house-sits.